ArnavG-it/pygrades/README.md

 ## Getting Started

-The following sections provide plenty of tips on setting up and using PyGrades.\
+The following guide provides plenty of tips on setting up and using PyGrades.\
-Make sure to also see [Creating an Outline](#creating-an-outline) to start tracking your grades.
+**Make sure to also see [Creating an Outline](#creating-an-outline) to start tracking your grades.**

 <details>
 <summary>
 <h3>Installation</h3><br>
-PyGrades is easy to install.
+PyGrades takes just a few steps to install.
 </summary>
 <br>